Lydanne/rmdev/readme.md

 rmdev clear --help
 ```

+## Skip Scan

+Add `rmdev.skip` file to your project. skip to deletion.

 ## Contribute

-I hope that this tool will eventually cover all the major languages, but more of this work needs to be contributed by all of you!
+I hope that this tool will eventually cover all the major languages, but more of this work needs to be contributed by all of you ❤️!

 We can contribute by modifying the `src/scan_category.rs` file and writing in the PR what tool in what language generated the.